Skip to Content

 Honorary Professor, University of Otago, NZ

 Nigel is Professor of Food Safety and Veterinary Public Health at Massey University, New Zealand.
-He is Establishment Director of the New Zealand Food Safety Science and Research Centre, Director of the Infectious Disease Research Centre and Executive Director of the Molecular Epidemiology and Public Health laboratory, specializing in molecular epidemiology and the control of infectious diseases.
+He is Director of the New Zealand Food Safety Science and Research Centre, Director of the Infectious Disease Research Centre and Executive Director of the Molecular Epidemiology and Public Health laboratory, specializing in molecular epidemiology and the control of infectious diseases.
 Nigel has worked on the epidemiology and control of infectious diseases of national and global importance.
 His most notable contribution was providing crucial scientific evidence on the source of food-borne infections which underpinned the development of improved strategies for control of these pathogens.

 Molecular epidemiology, genomic epidemiology, pathogen genomics, food safety, risk assessment and the control of infectious diseases